Popcorn Family

 Extended Popcorn Family

 I am not too sure at the moment what should count as the "extended popcorn family".
+There are many patterns that share some similarity.
 We will focus on the patterns asynchronous patterns with "44" for now and start by looking at the 5-count popcorn.
 It has the siteswap 78686.

 We can now keep adding (or removing) "86" or "77" to the pattern and receive a number of patterns with similar properties - and probably similar difficulty.
 French 3-count is probably harder than the others, because it is period 3 with three different throws.
 Funky bookends is also maybe harder, because it also mixes many different throws.